- Visiting Us

 This is a good time to take cuttings of pelargonium, fuchsias, and other tender perennials.
-Insert the cuttings around the edge of small pots, Hormone powder can be used to help promote rooting.
-Cuttings root readily at this time and in about a month will be ready to be potted up ready to over winter in the greenhouse.
+Insert the cuttings around the edge of small pots.
+Hormone powder can also be used to help promote rooting.
+Cuttings rooted readily at this time and in about a month will be ready to be potted up and ready to overwinter in the greenhouse.

 Warm dry weather can encourage Mildew.
 This attacks many plants, including Dahlias, so if you are wondering what that white powdery coating is on the leaves and stems, it is probably Mildew.
 The solution is to spray the plants with a fungicide, such as fungus fighter which is systemic, or from the traditional range, yellow sulphur.